 The best solution is to stop this damage from happening, through the use of tests, treatments and vaccines everywhere they're needed.
 This will cost only a fraction of the huge economic loss the pandemic is causing every week.

 To slow the spread of the virus, schools closed across the world.
-One year into the pandemic, almost half of the world’s students are still affected(opens in a new tab) by school closures.
-Millions of girls in some countries might not be going back at all(opens in a new tab), putting them at risk of adolescent pregnancy, child marriage and violence.
+One year into the pandemic, almost half of the world’s students were affected by school closures.
+Millions of girls in some countries might not be going back at all, putting them at risk of adolescent pregnancy, child marriage and violence.

 Businesses closed too, leading to the equivalent of 255 million full-time jobs lost, in terms of working hours, in 2020.
 Among the worst hit are workers in the informal economy, young people and women.
 Any economic recovery will likely be uneven, leading to greater inequality in the coming years.